The Easter Bunny Is Comin' to Town: Plot

 Sunny makes it into Town again, passing out his eggs to all the townspeople, including King Bruce who crowns him the Easter Bunny, Royal Knight of the Rainbow Eggs.
 He and Sunny initiate a traditional ritual of eating the eggs.
-However, Lily, disappointed in her nephew, chases Sunny out, outlaws eggs, and sends him to bed without supper.
-After Bruce tells Sunny-(who apologizes for getting Bruce punished about the eggs) that he knew his supper would be more beans, Sunny promises to bring him very special beans next Easter.
+Disappointed in her nephew, Lily chases Sunny out, outlaws eggs, and sends him to bed without supper.
+After Bruce tells Sunny (who apologizes for getting Bruce punished about the eggs) that he knew his supper would be more beans, Sunny promises to bring him very special beans next Easter.

 The following year, Sunny, Hallelujah, and Herbert the Baker make the first Easter jelly beans.
 However, upon their way to Town to deliver them, Gadzooks, still angered by Sunny's lie and thinking his eggs are colored stones again, flings them far, far away.
 All hope seems lost until all the other children hunt the eggs up in bushes and trees and Sunny decides that he'll always hide them.

-Next Easter, Sunny sets out, only to get caught by Gadzooks who chases him to Kidville, where everybody has all pitched in to make him a brand-new Easter outfit made by the Kidville tailors.
+Next Easter, Sunny sets out, only to get caught by Gadzooks who chases him to Kidville, where everybody has pitched in to make him a brand-new Easter outfit made by the Kidville tailors.
 Touched by their gesture of kindness, Gadzooks becomes their friend.
-Meanwhile back in Town, the townspeople become interested in the Easter eggs Sunny hides, King Bruce and his servants enjoy eating the jelly beans and the children are loved by all the townspeople.
+Meanwhile, back in Town, the townspeople become interested in the Easter eggs Sunny hides, King Bruce and his servants enjoy eating the jelly beans, and the children are loved by all the townspeople.
 But Lily, outraged, sends her guards out to arrest them.
 Sunny and the children leave just in time, and promise to return next year.